 Most people choose 30 minute or 1 hour meetings.
 There is no good reason for this, these are simply the most “round numbers” that people choose.
 Imagine the delight when someone lets you have 15 minutes of your day back to do something else?

-Make meetings more effective by doing the work and get out of there
+Have more effective meetings by doing the work and getting out of there

 Try your best to accomplish the goals of the meeting and then finish immediately.
 Make sure you have a goal for the meeting first!
 Parkinson’s Law states that